-Company Name – Indian Railway Finance Corporation (IRFC)
+Company Name – Indian Railway Finance Corporation Limited (IRFC)

 1. What is interesting about the stock?

-Since the first passenger train chugged out of Bombay in 1853, Indian Railways has gone on to employ over 12 lakh people and generate approximately INR 2 lakh crore annually.
-Not to forget the extraordinary scale of Indian Railways—its network spans around 68,000 route kms!
-Undisputedly, the railways is a major contributor to jobs, GDP, and mobility.
-But it continuously needs funds to grow.. enter IRFC.
+Since the first passenger train chugged out of Bombay in 1853, Indian Railways has gone on to employ over 12 lakh people and generate approximately INR 2.5 lakh crore annually.
+Not to forget the extraordinary scale of Indian Railways—its network spans around 93,000 route km!
+Undisputedly, the railway is a significant contributor to jobs, GDP, and mobility.
+But it continuously needs funds to grow.

 Indian Railway Finance Corporation was formed in 1986 as a financial arm of Indian Railways, the government-owned national operator of the railway system in India.
-In January 2021, IRFC went public through an IPO and raised INR c.
-INR 4,600 crore .
+In January 2021, IRFC went public through an IPO and raised ~ INR 4,600 crore.
 The Government of India remains the majority shareholder in the Company (~86%) and they are looking to sell 11% to meet the SEBI requirements.

-The IRFC is Indian Railways’ captive lender and the relationship guarantees it a steady revenue stream (and is also a major source of risk due to over-dependence on Indian Railways).
+The IRFC is Indian Railways’ captive lender and the related guarantees it a steady revenue stream (and is also a major source of risk due to over-dependence on Indian Railways).
 The arrangement involves capital assets’ lease-rental model of rolling stock like wagons etc. as well as financing of large projects.
 The IRFC is allowed to charge a fixed interest margin (35-40 bps) over its weighted average cost of borrowing on loans it makes to the Railways.

 It raises funds through bonds and bank loans in domestic and international markets.
-IRFC set out to raise INR 1 trillion in FY22.
 The high demand for IRFC bonds in the overseas markets has enabled it to borrow at favorable rates.
-For example, in the first half of 2021, it issued 20-year bonds at a coupon rate that was below what the Indian Government had offered to investors that purchased its bond.
+For example, in the first half of 2021, it issued 20-year bonds at a coupon rate that was below what the Indian Government had offered to investors who purchased its bond.

-Indian Railways is the primary beneficiary of IRFC funding.
-In the FY20, IRFC contributed 45% of Indian Railways’ capex.
-It may even contribute more to Indian Railways’ capital spending in the future considering the amount for work that still needs to be done in the railway sector.
+Growth prospects of the IRFC book look strong in the future considering the amount of work that still needs to be done in the railway sector.

 Key competitive advantages of IRFC

-The IRFC enjoys a number of competitive advantages as the financial arm of the Indian Railways.
+The IRFC enjoys several competitive advantages as the financial arm of the Indian Railways.
 These include:

-The IRFC has a ready market for its funds considering that the Railways relies on it for almost half of its capex.
+The IRFC has a ready market in the long term for its funds considering that the Railway's significant capex plans

 The IRFC has built a solid profile in the global capital and credit markets.
-This enables it to borrow at favorable rates that in turn help keep its credit costs down.
+This enables it to borrow at favorable rates that in turn help keep its cost of funds down

-If the IRFC is unable to meet its debt obligations, the Indian Government through the Ministry of Railways can step in to foot the bills on its behalf (sovereign guarantee or put).
+If the IRFC is unable to meet its debt obligations, the Indian Government through the Ministry of Railways can step into the foot of the bill on its behalf (sovereign guarantee or put)

-Indian Railways makes advance payments to the IRFC to ensure that the unit has enough resources to repay its debts and avoid defaults.
+Indian Railways makes timely payments to the IRFC to ensure that the unit has enough resources to repay its debts and avoid defaults

 2. Key Historical Financials